 Good intentions are just that without motivation – especially when it comes to fitness.
 That is why fitness trackers have taken the world by storm.
 They are cheaper than a gym and kinder than a trainer, no question.
 Plus they stay with you 24-hours a day, to keep you motivated.

-Now fitness trackers and the ye olde world of GPS watches have begun to merge to create devices that not only track daily activity, they also accurately measure training.
+Now fitness trackers and GPS smartwatches have begun to merge, to create devices that not only track daily activity, but also accurately measure training.
 Some even offer training plans to keep you motivated towards your goals and can operate independently of your iPhone or Android smartphone.

 The end result is a fitter you.
 Assuming, of course, you put in the work.
 So which are the best options out there right now?
 Do you need to spend a lot for all the high-end extras like GPS, heart rate and body composition?
-Our best fitness trackers for 2017 article will help you decide.
+Here’s our favourite fitness trackers right now, to suit a range of budgets.